gauravshah-07/HPE_CPP/README.md

 - **Completed:**
   1. Created a Kafka producer-consumer with syslog JSON data on the terminal
   2. Implemented the same Kafka producer-consumer using Python
+## Week 3
+- **Completed:**
+  1.Connected Kafka producer and consumer on different machines using ngrok 2.Generated synthetic system logs using Python and sent them over Kafka 3.Installed Telegraf